Specialist Finance

 Build Drawdowns

 Construction costs released in arrears against QS-certified progress.
-Typically monthly drawdowns once work is verified.
+Typically monthly drawdowns once work is verified by an independent monitoring surveyor.
 Up to 100% of build costs funded, reducing developer equity requirement.

 3